lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 ### Token ID Metadata

+If your token is an LSP8 NFT or Collection, you can fetch the metadata of specific token IDs by calling the [`getDataForTokenId()`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid) function of the contract.

 :::info Version Support

 Assets created with LSP versions below 🛠️ [`@lukso/lsp-smart-contracts`](../../tools/lsp-smart-contracts/getting-started.md) of `v0.14.0` lack support for retrieving token ID metadata.

 :::

-To fetch the metadata of specific token IDs, you have to call the [`getDataForTokenId()`](../../contracts/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8Enumerable.md#getdatafortokenid) function of the LSP8 asset directly.
-Therefore, install a provider library to set up the contract and import the related contract ABIs:
+First, install a provider library to set up the contract and import the related contract ABIs:

 <Tabs groupId="provider-lib">
   <TabItem value="ethers" label="ethers">